pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 <div class='note warning'>

-Before creating and pushing your Home Assistant configuration to GitHub, please make sure to follow the [`secrets.yaml`](/docs/configuration/secrets/) best practice mentioned above and scrub your configuration for any passwords or sensitive information.
+Before creating and pushing your Open Peer Power configuration to GitHub, please make sure to follow the [`secrets.yaml`](/docs/configuration/secrets/) best practice mentioned above and scrub your configuration for any passwords or sensitive information.

 </div>

 Creating a `.gitignore` file in your repository will tell Git which files NOT to push to the GitHub server.
 This should be used to prevent publishing sensitive files to the public.
 It should contain a list of filenames and pattern matches.
-This list should include at least your [`secrets.yaml`](/docs/configuration/secrets/) file, device configuration files, and the Home Assistant database/directory structure.
-The `.gitignore` file should be placed in the root of your Home Assistant configuration directory: `<config dir>/.gitignore`.
+This list should include at least your [`secrets.yaml`](/docs/configuration/secrets/) file, device configuration files, and the Open Peer Power database/directory structure.
+The `.gitignore` file should be placed in the root of your Open Peer Power configuration directory: `<config dir>/.gitignore`.

 <div class='note'>